 Currently, our primary activity at Asora® Education Enterprises is the provision of consulting services mainly in the area of achievement test analysis- the conclusions of which support our preference for self-paced learning.
 To learn about Asora Consulting, please click here.

-Or one might consider purchasing the entire book and tables- also from this link.
-Both e-book and paperback versions are available (for $10 and $25, respectively).
 We are not alone in thinking that school level performance should be measured against realistic standards and then made available to the public.
-For example, Mitt Romney, made such a proposal earlier this year- in which report cards would be generated for every school in the United States (probably including private schools).
+For example, some years ago Mitt Romney made such a proposal - in which report cards would be generated for every school in the United States (probably including private schools).

 We have also been working on a local publishing project in which we are producing booklets- guide booklets- with information about private and public school performance and listings of education service providers within the local areas.
-Currently, we have three such efforts at the county level: One in Massachusetts, one in Tennessee and one in California.
+Some years ago we had three such efforts at the county level: One in Massachusetts, one in Tennessee and one in California.
 There is more on this in our Reports of Regional Guidebooks Page

 Given ASORA's expertise on school management issues, we decided to produce sets of checklists for various type of education organizations.
 It won't take you long to see if you're in compliance!
 The checklists and more on this are in our What's New page.Asora Online Courseware Services